hjoonpark/MultiCamCalib/docs/tutorial.md

     python multicamcalib.py 1 2 3 4 5

-or, if you wish to run only the corner detection part, run *1a*:
+or, (for example) if you wish to run only the corner detection part, run *1a*:

     python multicamcalib.py 1a